 The Respect Life Committee seeks to help make Good Shepherd Parish a center for life, a place where parishioners understand the issues and the importance of meeting the needs of those who are most vulnerable – particularly mothers and their unborn children, the seriously ill and their families.
 The committee seeks to increase awareness concerning the value of life in all of its stages, from conception to natural death.
 Planned activities include the annual West Coast “Walk for Life” in San Francisco, the 40 Days for Life prayer vigils, Rosaries for pro-life, sharing the teachings of the Catholic Church on topics like stem cell research, infertility and its treatments, End of Life issues, and Fetal Development.
 The ministry is open to all adults and students with parent participation.
 The time commitment is minimal.
 Contact Gary Hickman at firstname.lastname@example.org for more information.

 The Sharing and Caring Seniors are a social group for seniors.
 All seniors are welcome.
-Meetings are every month on the 2nd or 3rd Saturday of the month in the St John Paul II room from noon to 2:00 pm.
-It may differ some months.
+The group meets monthly.
 For more information contact Helen Bayha at 916-683-1943.

 St. John Caregiver Support Group offers practical, emotional and spiritual support for all persons who are caregiving for elderly or disabled persons.
 The group allows expression in a safe and confidential environment.
 This group is open to all adult members of Good Shepherd Catholic Church.
 Meetings are held in the youth room from 10:00 - 11:30 am on the 2nd Thursday of each month.
 Contact Norma Fernandez at firstname.lastname@example.org for more information.